ChinaGodMan/UserScripts/Script details/popup-window/README_en.md

 <p><strong>New</strong>: Add timeout to display progress bar when dragging，Cancel drag and drop to open preview window when time runs out。</p>
 <hr />
 <h3><strong>📅 2024/8/29 - Ver 2.4.0.8</strong></h3>
-<p><strong>optimization</strong>: Remove the logic for monitoring mouse movement when long-pressed，Change to monitor the mouse and cancel the opening of the preview window when it enters the dragging state.。<a href="https://greasyfork.org/zh-CN/scripts/504880-small-window-preview/discussions/257270#comment-526172">#526172</a></p>
+<p><strong>optimization</strong>: Remove the logic of monitoring mouse movement when long-pressed，Change to monitor the mouse and cancel the opening of the preview window when it enters the dragging state.。<a href="https://greasyfork.org/zh-CN/scripts/504880-small-window-preview/discussions/257270#comment-526172">#526172</a></p>
 <hr />
 <h3><strong>📅 2024/8/27 - Ver 2.4.0.5</strong></h3>
 <p><strong>repair</strong>: <a href="https://greasyfork.org/zh-CN/scripts/504880-small-window-preview/discussions/257270#comment-526054">#526054</a> feedbackBUG：<br />